Tired of settling for mediocre hotel buffets with rubbery eggs and watery coffee?

 What to Order:

-• Red Velvet Pancakes – Three red velvet pancakes with cream cheese frosting and white chocolate chips.
-Their signature dish for good reason.
+- Red Velvet Pancakes – Red velvet pancakes topped with cream cheese frosting and white chocolate chips.
+Signature and highly praised.

-• Cinnamon Roll Pancakes – Buttermilk pancakes swirled with cinnamon sugar, topped with cream cheese glaze.
-Order short stack unless you’re very hungry.
+- Cinnamon Roll Pancakes – Buttermilk pancakes swirled with cinnamon sugar and topped with cream cheese glaze.

-• The Breakfast Skillet – Eggs, bacon, sausage, ham, hash browns, peppers, onions, cheese mixed in cast iron skillet.
-Perfect hangover recovery meal.
+- Breakfast Skillet – Eggs, meats (bacon, sausage, ham), hash browns, peppers, onions, and cheese in a cast iron skillet.
+Hearty option.

-• Denver Omelet – Ham, peppers, onions, cheese with hash browns and toast.
-For people who want traditional breakfast at a pancake restaurant.
+- Denver Omelet – Ham, peppers, onions, cheese, served with hash browns and toast.
+Classic choice.

 Insider Tips:

-• Weekend waits 9am-11am run 45-60 minutes; they text when table’s ready so wait in your car
+- Weekend waits 9am-11am can run 45-60 minutes; join waitlist (they text when ready—wait in car)

-• Pancakes are huge—consider splitting an order and each getting a side
+- Pancakes are huge—consider sharing an order and adding sides

-Best For: Families with kids, pancake enthusiasts, groups with big appetites, anyone wanting fun breakfast without pretension
+Best For: Families with kids, pancake enthusiasts, groups with big appetites, anyone wanting fun, creative breakfast without pretension

 Quick Comparison: Best Scottsdale Breakfast Spots